 I would like to see some buffs to the minions that support Artifact Sajj but not necessarily NOSE, but as for what they would be I do not know.

 My goal for abyss is to give them back their strong staples to help make all archtypes viable, buff underplayed cards, and tone down their polarizing aspects like making swarm a bit slower but more sticky.
 Abyss has been the weakest faction for ages, and I am also biased as I love them, so if I am overdoing it on the buffs let me know.

 Revenant to seven mana.

 Desolator to 3/1.

 Sphere of darkness: 2 mana: Put a creep on target space and draw a card.

 Grandmaster Variax to seven mana.
 Variax barely competes with stuff like Fault, Wanderer, Finality, and Walls these days.
 During ROTB double dark fire (which I address) and a lack of other strong lategame decks was the issue not Variax it’s self.
 From seven to eight moved it from good to bad.
-But I am open to making the BBs cost 4 if seven is just to strong.
+But I am open to reducing the stats on the wraithlings to perhaps +3/+3 or making the BBs cost 4 if Variax at seven is just to strong.

 Darkfire Sacrifice: your next minion has its original cost reduced by two.
 Meaning you cant double darkfire.